 CASDC Rep: Ron Baldwin

-The Norfield Grange in Weston, CT was our original home for dancing starting in the Fall of 2016.
+The Norfield Grange in Weston, CT was our original home for dancing from the Fall of 2016 to May of 2019.

 Check out this great video